KeerthiReddyManda/GCP-learning/Cloud-basics/Cloud-engineering-fundamentals.md

 * Note: $300 Credits will be added to the console account which will be available for usage upto 91 days or credits usage completion whichever is earlier

-# Infrastructure > Hierarchy > Project Creation
+## Infrastructure > Hierarchy > Project Creation

+### Infrastructure : What is Cloud Infrastructure?
+In cloud, infrastructure still exists — but you don’t see or manage the hardware.
+Cloud infrastructure includes:
+  - Virtual Machines (Compute Engine)
+  - Virtual Networks (VPC, Subnets)
+  - Storage (Disks, Buckets)
+  - Firewalls & IAM
+  - Load balancers

-## Infrastructure : Where is Infra created?
+### Where is Infra created?
 * Regions: A independent geographical location where google cloud is having it's own data centre.
 * Zones: It's a isolated area within the region where data centres are available.

 Regions(42) > Zones(127) Every region has 3 zones whereas only us-central1 region has 4 zones

-# How to select the region or zone?
+### How to select the region or zone?
 It depends on multiple factors such as compliance, customer base, client base and so on Deployment will be in a particular location but access availability will be available from anywhere.